-A former NASA scientist and engineer, her primary career focus has been in Big Data, well before it was called Big Data .
-More recently, Gunn has also reached into the world of biotechnology, interviewing the people who decode our DNA, seek cures for cancer and rare disease, and work to make energy fully sustainable.
-Her book: Welcome to BioTech Nation: My Unexpected Odyssey into the Land of Small Molecules, Lean Genes, and Big Ideas was named to the Best Science Books of 2007 List by the Library Journal.
+A former NASA scientist and engineer, her earlier career focus has been in Big Data ... before it was called Big Data ... and software in global applications, robotics engineering and human nutrition measurement.
+Gunn further expanded into the world of biotechnology and bioentrepreneurship, interviewing the people who decode our DNA, who seek to cure cancer and rare disease, and who work to make energy fully sustainable.
+Her book: "Welcome to BioTech Nation: My Unexpected Odyssey into the Land of Small Molecules, Lean Genes, and Big Ideas" was named to the Best Science Books List by the Library Journal.

 Tech Nation and its segment BioTech Nation play in both podcast and radio formats to a broad audience.
 Tech Nation podcasts can be heard on NPROne, Apple podcasts, Spotify, Stitcher, Pandora, Alexa, and a complement of other podcast outlets.
 In radio, Tech Nation airs nationwide on public radio stations, on the NPR channel on SiriusXM, and the NPR 24-hour Program Stream.
 It is also aired globally in 144 countries via American Forces Radio Internationale.

 An award-winning radio journalist, Gunn's success in explaining and framing technology and science is born out of solid credentials: She was the first woman to earn a Ph.D. in Mechanical Engineering from Purdue University, where she also earned a Masters in Computer Science.
 With a long career in systems development, she holds a software patent in nutrition research, is a member of Phi Beta Kappa, and was further recognized for her career achievements by Purdue with an honorary doctorate in science.